-- Continue to review costs at every level. - Grow process automation. - Profit Centric Management Incentives. - More local empowerment and P&L Ownership in each Country Office. - Improve productivity at the development facility and business development activities. - Cost efficient management of every operation and continue further consolidation to improve bottom line.
+- O Continue to review costs at every level. - Discontinue any programs, projects or offices that are not producing desirable and positive results. - Consistently improving quality standards and work to achieve CMM Level 5 by sometime in 2006. - o Grow process automation. - o Profit Centric Management Incentives - o More local empowerment and P&L Ownership in each Country Office. - Improve productivity at the development facility and business development activities. - o Cost efficient management of every operation and continue further consolidation to improve bottom line. - o Improve prices of all our product offerings to improve gross margins while maintaining competitiveness.

-Management believes that NetSol is in a position to derive higher productivity based on current capital employed.
+After streamlining key operations, Management believes that NetSol is in a position to derive higher productivity based on current capital employed.
+Nonetheless, as the business ramps up, management anticipates the need to hire additional personnel.

 Management continues to be focused on building its delivery capability and has achieved key milestones in that respect.
 Key projects are being delivered on time and on budget, quality initiatives are succeeding, especially in maturing internal processes.
 Management believes that further leverage was provided by the development 'engine' of NetSol, which became CMM Level 2 in early 2002.
-In a quest to continuously improve its quality standards, NetSol reached CMM Level 3 assessment in July 2003.
-According to the website of SEI of Carnegie Mellon University, USA, only a few software companies in the world have announced their assessment of level 3.
-As a result of achieving CMM level 3, NetSol is experiencing a growing demand for its products and alliances from blue chip companies worldwide.
-NetSol is now aiming for CMM level 4 in 2004 and potentially CMM level 5, the highest CMM level, in 2005.
+In a quest to continuously improve its quality standards, NetSol reached CMM Level 4 assessment in December 2004.
 NetSol plans to further enhance its capabilities by creating similar development engines in other Southeast Asian countries with CMM levels quality standards.
 This would make NetSol much more competitive in the industry and provide the capabilities for development in multiple locations.
 Increases in the number of development locations with these CMM levels of quality standards will provide customers with options and flexibility based on costs and broader access to skills and technology.